Billionaire Profile

 Rise to Success

-Tu's entrepreneurial journey began with the co-founding of Camintonn Corporation in 1982 with David Sun.
-They sold the company in 1986.
-Following the 1987 stock market crash, Tu and Sun founded Kingston Technology, which became a leading memory products manufacturer.
-In 1996, they sold 80% of Kingston to SoftBank for $1.5 billion, then bought it back in 1999 for $450 million.
+In 1982, he co-founded Camintonn Corporation with David Sun.
+They sold this company in 1986 for $6 million.
+After the 1987 stock market crash, which led to significant financial losses for Tu and Sun, they founded Kingston Technology the same year.
+In 1996, they sold 80% of Kingston to SoftBank for $1.5 billion, giving $100 million to their employees.
+Tu and Sun then bought back the company in 1999 for $450 million.

 Key Business Strategies